Burnbank Gardens Development

 Frequently Asked Questions

-1. When will the work start?
+- When will the work start and finish?

 The only work involving the garden will be to prune some branches which are overhanging the site on the south side.
 We’re not doing any other work to trees, bushes, plants, or fences in the garden.
 The garden will remain open for use during the construction period.
-For safety reasons the path on the south side in front of the site will be closed for the whole construction period.
+For safety reasons the path on the south side in front of the site will be closed for the whole construction period. - What flats will be built?

 We’re building 48 flats in two closes.
 Each close is six stories high, with four flats on each landing.
 The close nearest to Napiershall Street will be transferred to Glasgow West Housing Association once it’s complete.
-The close nearest to Burnbank Terrace will be let by Queens Cross HA.
-Each close has a mix of one and two-bedroom flats.
+The close nearest to Burnbank Terrace will be let by Queens Cross Housing Association.
+Each close has a mix of one and two-bedroom flats. - What will the rents be?

 The rents will be decided in about two years’ time, when the building is near completion.
 The rents will be set according to each HA’s rent setting policy.
-The flats are for social rent, so the rents are usually about 50% below the market rent for a similar property.
+The flats are for social rent, which means the rents are usually about 50% below the market rent for a similar property. - Can I put my name down for a flat?

 No, the flats can’t be reserved in advance.
 When the building is near completion, each Association will allocate their flats according to each Association’s allocation policy.
-The intention is that elderly households in housing need (for example people who need level access and a lift access) will be prioritised.
+The intention is for elderly households with additional housing needs (for example people who need level access and a lift access) will be prioritised. - Can I buy a flat?

 No, all the flats are for social rent.
-There are no flats for sale, shared equity or mid-market rent in the project.
+There are no flats for sale, shared equity or mid-market rent in the project. - Is there any parking provided?

 The whole project will cost about £12m and the funding package is made up of: